-The HDT has two thread sizes (refer to Appendix C) for mounting to the sample cavity (consult the sensor installation section) where the dewpoint will be measured.
+The HDT has Multiple thread sizes (refer to Appendix C) for mounting to the sample cell (consult the sensor installation section) where the dewpoint will be measured.
 Various adapters are available for direct connection into existing system openings.
-Ask your representative for a Sample Cell, if you do not have the ability to provide an appropriate sample cavity mounting.
-If the 3/4"x16 thread is used then the HDT will seal against the wall of the sample cell with the provided Viton A O-ring.
-If the 14mm x 1.25 spark plug thread is used then an additional Viton gasket must be installed to provide the proper seal.
-Ask your representative for this gasket, it is available free of charge.
+Ask your representative for the appropriate Sample Cell, if you do not have the ability to provide an appropriate sample cell mounting.
+Sealing of the HDT to the sample measurement point is accomplished by either an O-ring or a DOWDY washer, depending on the thread type selected.
+Thread tape and sealing compounds should be avoided as they are hygroscopic and will impact the measurement.
 The HDT is light enough such that either thread will mechanically support the whole instrument.
 To prevent any leaks, tighten the HDT into the sample cavity, with a $1^{1}/{4}$ " wrench, 1/8 turn past finger-tight to assure metal-to-metal contact, do not exceed 15 foot-pounds.
 The sensor can be removed from the HDT by unscrewing it.
-Make sure that the sensor is securely fastened to the HDT (the tension washer should be compressed), so that it does not come loose during use, do not overtighten because the sintered material will break.
+Make sure that the sensor is securely fastened to the HDT (the tension washer should be compressed), so that it does not come loose during use, do not over tighten because the sintered material will break.
+For applications under vacuum, a crushable metal seal is recommended in place of the standard O-rings or washers provided.